mattbierner/sketchy-keylogger/README.md

 Produced plot should be interactive unlike the turtle one, but animation is not supported.

 ### `draw_area_turtle.py DATA_FILE --area AREA`
 Draw all level runs in a given area using the [Python turtle module][turtle].
-Resets drawing to (0, 0) after each level in the area.
+Resets drawing to (0, 0) after each level.

 * `DATA_FILE` - File to draw.
 * `--area AREA` - Which area of the game to draw (mines, jungle, ...).
 Zero indexed.